-Creating reports that provide transparency on product roadmaps is an important responsibility of the Product Manager.
-Communicating the Why, When, and What behind product plans requires a reporting tool and supporting data that are robust enough to answer all product related questions that stakeholders need answered.
-There are four different types of Aha!
-Reports - List, Pivot, Chart and Hierarchy - and well over 100 data objects to help with this endeavor.
-Understanding how to get started with building your reports and customizing them is essential for building the reports that answer those questions.
+Creating reports that provide transparency on product roadmaps is an important responsibility of the product manager.
+Communicating the "why," "when," and "what" behind product plans requires both a reporting tool and supporting data.
+And they must be robust enough to answer all product-related questions that stakeholders need to have answered.
+There are four different types of Aha! reports — list, pivot, chart, and hierarchy — and well over 100 data objects to help with this endeavor.

 Building a new report

 Getting started with the creation of a new report doesn't mean you have to start with a blank canvas.
-Click on the blue + New Report button found on each of the report pages and start with an example report or create a custom report from the ground up.
+Click on the Add report button found on each of the report pages and start with an example report or create a custom report from the ground up.
 The examples can also provide a launching point for further tailoring the content to meet your specific reporting needs.

 Understanding table relationships